TheUsefulLists/UsefulMods/bugfixes/bugfixes_120.md

-# Bugfixing Mods
+# Bug Fixing Mods

-A list of bugfixing mods for 1.20.x forge/fabric versions.
+A list of bug fixing mods for 1.20.x forge/fabric versions.

 Any suggestions/complaints?